Local Activities

 For those looking for longer routes in superb mountain scenery Glen Affric has plenty to offer, including the 11 mile Loch Affric Circuit and the many varied and spectacular Highland Munro’s.

-Struy Inn
+Casa Mia at The Struy Inn

 The Struy Inn is a traditional 19th century country inn situated in the heart of Scotland’s Central Highlands.
 Located in the village of Struy, mid-way between Cannich and Beauly.
 The inn sits at the junction of the Farrar and Glass rivers, and at the gateway to the remote and spectacular glens of Affric, Cannich and Strathfarrar.
 With characterful stone walls and a warm open fireplace the Struy Inn is the perfect place to relax for a meal.
 The kitchen serves top quality meals made on site from the freshest local ingredients.